ellie-4-skewl/CIS2020_Final_Project/README.md

 Step 6: ???

-After that, we tried implementing an elseif statement to make sure that
+After that, we tried implementing an elseif statement to make sure that the program would know if the player pressed the right button for the right LED.
+However, we ran into the issue where the button would instead simply wait until the correct button was pressed and would not react to the players putting in an incorrect pattern.

 ```
 for i in sequence: